tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 (p.
 257)

 > Whether we conceive life as joy or as suffering depends on which is most important to us: abolition or creation.
+>
 > The beauty and the misery of concrete life consists precisely in the fact that we can escape neither abolition nor creation,
 > thus neither joy nor suffering.
 (p.
 259)

 > If evil is synonymous with abolition and thus with suffering, and
 > good is synonymous with creation and thus with joy, then in real life good and evil destroy each other.
+>
 > But in concrete life good and evil oppose each other.
 > And it is also a characteristic of life's beauty and misery that we can escape neither one.
+(p.
+260)

+> But the new art also reveals another thing of the greatest importance: *to show ourselves as we really are.*
+> It reveals that frankness and sincerity are the primordial conditions for the new life.
 (p.
 260)

 > Nothing is more unfortunate for life than the concealment of reality: truth.